nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 1. The `SprintParser` validates the parameters of the command.
 If the command is valid, it returns the respective `XYZSprintCommand` to the `ParserManager`.
 If the command is invalid, the `SprintParser` returns an appropriate warning message to the user.

 1. The `HelpParser` validates the parameters of the command.
-If the command is valid, it returns the respective `XYZHelpParserCommand` to the `ParserManager`.
+If the command is valid, it returns the respective `XYZHelpCommand` to the `ParserManager`.
 If the command is invalid, the `HelpParser` returns an appropriate warning message to the user.

+1. The `StorageParser` validates the parameters of the command.
+If the command is valid, it returns the respective `ClearStorageCommand` to the `ParserManager`.
+If the command is invalid, the `StorageParser` returns an appropriate warning message to the user.

 ![Figure 3.3.2: Simplified class diagram for Logic Component](./image/developerguide/commandClassDiagram.png)

 _Figure 3.3.2: Simplified class diagram for Logic Component_

-The subcommand classes `XYZHelpCommand`, `XYZProjectCommand`, `XYZMemberCommand`, `XYZTaskCommand`, `XYZSprintCommand` all inherit from an abstract `Command` class, which has an execute function and its respective constructors.
+The subcommand classes `XYZHelpCommand`, `XYZProjectCommand`, `XYZMemberCommand`, `XYZTaskCommand`, `XYZSprintCommand`, `ClearStorageCommand` all inherit from an abstract `Command` class, which has an execute function and its respective constructors.

 The `ParserManager` then returns the command back to `SCRUMptious`, which then executes the command.